 The "Big One" Imminent Disaster Myth

 Perhaps the most persistent myth is that the San Andreas Fault is perpetually on the verge of unleashing a catastrophic earthquake that will level entire cities.
 Headlines often warn of "the Big One" as though it were a single, scheduled event that could happen at any moment.
-In reality, while the fault is capable of producing magnitude 7.5–8.0 earthquakes, scientists emphasize that such events occur on timescales of centuries and are not imminent in a daily sense.
-The southern San Andreas, for example, has not ruptured since 1857, and the northern segment last broke in 1906.
+In reality, while the fault is capable of producing magnitude 7.5 to 8.0 earthquakes, scientists emphasize that such events occur on timescales of centuries and are not imminent in a daily sense.
+For example, the southern San Andreas segment has not ruptured since 1857, and the northern segment last broke in 1906.
 The probability of a major earthquake in any given year is low—though the consequences demand preparedness.

 The "Fault Line Opens Up and Swallows People" Myth